Thomas-Marchand/master-calendar-viewer/README.md

 ## ⚡ Performance: Why a Decoupled Viewer?

-By separating the slow data collection from the fast data presentation, this viewer significantly improves performance and **reduces the load on the university's servers**.
+By separating the data collection from the fast data presentation, this viewer significantly improves performance and **reduces the load on the university's servers**.
 Instead of every user loading the entire heavy calendar application, they download a lightweight static page that fetches only the pre-processed event data.

 This results in:
 *   **Faster Load Times:** Near-instantaneous loads versus several seconds for the original application.